TurboSource-Marialis/machtiani/README.md

 ## How it Works

-Machtiani employs a clever document retrieval algorithm that reduces the total code file search to improve efficiency:
+Machtiani employs a high performance document retrieval algorithm that leverages git data.
+By avoiding file chunking, aligns the user query without a catastrophic loss in context.
+Furthermore, it amplifies the git history, thereby increasing the probability of finding matches.

 1. Find files related to indexed commit messages that are similar to the user prompt.
 2. Find files related to indexed file summaries that are similar to the user prompt.
 3. Eliminate unrelated files to the prompt via inference.

 This method has successfully yielded accurate and concise answers for open-source projects with over 1400 files checked into version control systems (VCS).
 However, users may experience long wait times, particularly when executing the `git-store` command.
 There have been instances where the match strength needed to be increased due to the prolonged processing time for all files.

 ## Limitations

 - The current implementation does not accurately account for input token usage, primarily due to recent additions in steps 2 and 3 above.
-- The application may appear to hang if it needs to process hundreds of files.
+- Has not been tested on projects with more than 4000 commits and 4000 files.

 To fully utilize Machtiani for effective document retrieval, it is essential to have concise, informative, and atomic Git commit messages.
 If your commit messages do not meet this criterion, we recommend using the CLI tool [aicommit](https://github.com/coder/aicommit), which is designed to assist in generating appropriate commit messages.